 - Want to maximize their sales profits by using advanced features such as gift cards and abandoned cart notifications

 - Want to optimize their sales through detailed reports

-The Advance Shopify plan costs $299 per month, more than ten times the amount users pay for the Basic Shopify plan.
+The Shopify Advanced plan costs $299 per month, more than ten times the amount users pay for the Basic Shopify plan.
 Does that mean it comes with ten times more features?

 Not quite, but the features it does include – in addition to those offered by the lower price plans – make it a sound investment for merchants with high volumes of traffic and sales.

 Advanced Shopify comes with all of the features offered by the lower priced plans, with additional features such as:

 - An advanced report builder